 Count the number of tasks under each summary task

-- Using MS Project 2010 click on: Project > Customize Fields
+- Using Microsoft Project 2010 click on: Project > Customize Fields

-- (Using earlier levels of MS Project, click on: Tools > Customized Fields > Fields)
+- (Using earlier levels of Microsoft Project, click on: Tools > Customized Fields > Fields)

 - To create and rename a customized Number field to be called 'Count' click on: